Officials: U.S. has intel Taliban don't plan to abide by peace deal

 "Most of the people that matter on the Quetta Shura are not going to be happy until they get Kabul," he said, referring to the Taliban leadership council.

 The Afghan government, which was not a party to the U.S.-Taliban deal, is also skeptical.
-Afghan political leaders fear the U.S. is ready to abandon the country to the Taliban without guarantees it will keep up military and financial support for Kabul or keep its troops in place until a peace treaty is agreed, a senior Afghan official told NBC News.
+Afghan political leaders fear the U.S. is ready to abandon the country to the Taliban without guarantees it will keep up military and financial support for Kabul or keep its troops in place until a peace treaty is agreed upon, a senior Afghan official said.

 The agreement is already facing serious headwinds.